Quick Start Guide

 F1-F6 targets you and your party members, in that order

-Combat & Questing
+Combat and Questing

-Your spell book must be equipped in a Belt slot in order for you to use it
+Your spell book must be equipped in a belt slot in order for you to use it

 When you first enter the world, you’ll likely have spells or abilities in your inventory

-Press B, then drag the spell and ability scrolls from your inventory onto a page in the appropriate tab (Spells, Innate (abilities), and Skills) of the book
+Press B, then drag the spell and ability scrolls from your inventory onto a page in the appropriate tab (spells, innate (abilities), and skills) of the book

-Clicking on a spell that’s been “scribed” into your book lets you add it to your ability bar by:
+Clicking on a spell that’s been scribed into your book lets you add it to your ability bar by:

-Left-clicking on an Ability slot on the Ability Bar
+Left-clicking on an ability slot on the ability bar

 Pressing the 1-0 keys to add it to the corresponding slot